Bergamo Lombardy And The Lakes, Italy Travel Guide

 Here are some resources to assist in planning your sightseeing and booking experiences in Bergamo.

 Get tickets hereThe funiculars are not just transport; they offer scenic views.
 Take the Citta Bassa-Citta Alta funicular, and then the Citta Alta-San Vigilio funicular for even higher vistas.
-Tickets are usually included with the Bergamo Card.
+Tickets are usually comes with the Bergamo Card.

 Consider a day trip to the charming Lake Iseo, less crowded than Como.
 Explore Monte Isola, Europe's largest lake island, by bike or on foot.
 Scenic and peaceful.